SalilMadhav/SalilMadhav/README.md

 - 📁 Chat history management

 ---
+###🐍 **Snake Game Python**
+>A retro arcade-style Snake game built in Python — eat, grow, and survive as long as you can!

+-🎮 Classic Snake gameplay mechanics

+-🍎 Random food spawning with score tracking

+-🚧 Wall & self-collision detection

+-🔄 Restartable game loop

+-🖥️ Simple and clean Python codebase

+---

 ### 📦 **Fast Food Ordering GUI (Tkinter-Powered)**
 > A blazing fast ordering app with a sleek GUI that lets users browse, add, and pay for fast food items like a pro.